Lessons from Plain Text

 This idea of greppability is so important and time-saving especially when working on a code-base.
 For example, in general, it is not very optimal to split your error message or log messages into multiple lines as you lose greppability.
 See Greppability is an underrated code metric, if you are further interested.

 So, what’s the solution?
 Stop hard-wrapping and just use soft-wrapping, many modern text editors already provide soft-wrapping solutions.
 This is what I have started to do recently.
 I am sure there are ways to achieve it in many modern editors.
-In NeoVim it is as simple as to use the following commands:
+In Neovim it is as simple as to use the following commands:

 :set linebreak